ETS-Android1/color-splash-frontend/README.md

 ## Design Files
 We have published our design files which is used as assets on the Figma Community.
 You can easily access the Figma file [here](https://www.figma.com/community/file/1100115383891154505/ColorSplash).
 Duplicate it, play around and export your new png-files to /assets to further develop the theme or change the design.

+All art work is created and done by us.

 ## References
 ### Sounds: